-1. How can a company be liquidated in Poland?
+How can a company be liquidated in Poland?

-A Polish company can be liquidated only by following the regulations of the Freedom of Business Act and the Polish Act on Business Law.
+only by following the regulations of the Freedom of Business Act and the Polish Act on Business Law.

-may vary, from reaching the conclusion that the company has achieved its purposes or that is no longer viable for the future projects, to the litigation cases due to the violation of law or bankruptcy.
+may vary, from reaching the conclusion that the company has achieved its purposes or that is no longer viable for the future projects, to the litigation cases in Poland

-2. What are the steps for company liquidation in Poland?
+What are the steps for company liquidation in Poland?

 The process of company liquidation begins with the evaluation of the assets and debts which the company has encountered.
 This evaluation is made by the company’s accountants.
-In the same time, they have the responsibility to prepare the financial statements and close any accounting books of the company.
+At the same time, they have the responsibility to prepare the financial statements and close any accounting books of the company.
 After evaluating the assets and the liabilities, no later than 15 days from the decision of liquidation, the accountants must elaborate a report of these assets called balance sheet.
 This balance sheet will be presented by the liquidator in front of the general meeting of the shareholders.

 The unexpected additional costs will be covered from a fund specially opened for these actions.

 His first action is announcing the National Court Register about the liquidation decision

 Besides this, all the known creditors must be announced in written regarding the beginning of the liquidation process.
 In the notification are also presented the conditions of claiming the credits and the maximum day when these requests can be deposited.